All About Livestreaming for Your Nonprofit

 Go back after you reach out.

 If you send an email and then never come back to the stream, the chances of the broadcaster getting back to you are much lower than if you head back to their channel the next day.
-It really solidified my outreach when I went back after emailing and chatted in the broadcasters' streams the very next day.
-I had broadcasters who recognized my name in the chat—it was so cool!
+It really solidified our outreach when we went back after emailing and chatted in the broadcasters' streams or posted in their comments the very next day.

 If they don't respond to you in a week-ish, even after you've followed up in their stream, let it go.
 They are not the broadcaster for your nonprofit.
-There are millions of other broadcasters on Twitch, so just keep on fishing in that stream.
+There are millions of other broadcasters out there, so just keep on fishing in that stream.

 Keep working the system.